entu/api/assets/ai/shared.md

 Field references: propname (same entity), _id (own id), _child.<type>.<prop>, _referrer.<type>.<prop> (entities referencing this), <reference_prop>.<type>.<prop>.
 Use * as a type wildcard.

+Values inside a formula are only numbers, strings or booleans: date is a "YYYY-MM-DD" string, datetime an ISO 8601 UTC string ("2026-01-31T12:30:00.000Z"), reference the referenced entity's name (use <reference_prop>.*._id for its id), counter its numeric part, and a multilingual property pushes the values of all languages.
+Math operators take numbers only; UPPER, LOWER and REGEX take strings only.

 Operators (operand count in parentheses):
 {{operators}}